John Wales speaking while standing at Bridge End, Earith:

 Beehives were also woven with reeds and sold by Ephraim Seamark.

 Mr Pink had a slaughterhouse at the site of the now Industrial Estate.

-He married Miss Green and they ran an old people’s home at ‘Woodlands’ – a big house in the High Street, and is still run as such today.
+He married Miss Green and they ran an old people’s home at ‘Woodlands’ – a big house in the High Street that is still run as such today.